MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/regions.md

 1. (optional) Deploy Azure Firewall or supported Network Virtual Appliances (NVA) into your new Virtual Hub
 1. (optional) Deploy Virtual Network Gateways for VPN and/or ExpressRoute connectivity in the new Virtual Hub and establish connections
 1. (optional) Create and configure any additionally required routing: Virtual Hub Static Routes, and more.
-1. (optional) Deploy DNS Forwarders for new target region and link to any Azure Private DNS Zones to enable resolution
+1. (optional) Deploy DNS Forwarders for new target region and link to any Azure Private DNS Zones to enable resolution.
-   - Some customers might do this on their Active Directory Domain Controllers, which might be part of the Identity platform landing zone subscription
+   - Some customers might do this on their Active Directory Domain Controllers, which might be part of the Identity platform landing zone subscription.
-   - In Virtual WAN deployments, today, this must be in a spoke Virtual Network that is connected to the Virtual Hub via a Virtual Network Connection
+   - In Virtual WAN deployments, today, this must be in a spoke Virtual Network that is connected to the Virtual Hub via a Virtual Network Connection.

 You can now connect application landing zone spokes via Virtual Network Connections to the new Virtual Hub in Virtual WAN in the new region, to host your workloads.